 THE 5940r.
 Internship in Theatre (2–12).
 (S/U grade only).
 Prerequisite: Consent of appropriate committee.
 This course consists of a resident internship in an approved professional theatre shop or enrichment center.
 May be repeated to a maximum of twelve semester hours.

 THE 5971r.
 Thesis (3–6).
 (S/U grade only).
 A minimum of six semester hours required.

 THE 5973r.
-Creative Thesis (3–6).
+MFA Creative Final Project (3–6).
 (S/U grade only).
+This course requires a minimum of six semester hours of credit.
 May be repeated to a maximum of nine semester hours.
-A minimum of six semester hours is required.
-MFA candidates only.

 THE 6531.
 Methods of Theatre Criticism (3).
 This course is a study of major genres of theatrical criticism with focus on twentieth-century movements.
 The seminar is designed to aid not only dissertation analyses but also performance criticism and production work.